 So, how can continue celebrating Earth Day at school with this in mind?

-Ideas Celebrating Earth Day
+Ideas for Celebrating Earth Day

 Celebrating Earth Day with your class can be fun and educational.
 Here are classroom activities to help teaching: